zarf-dev/proposals/0032-support-ipv6/README.md

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
 If a user wants to switch back to the localhost nodeport solution they must run `zarf init --registry-proxy=false`.
 If a user runs `zarf init` without the `--registry-proxy` flag on an already initalized cluster, it will keep using the registry connect method that the cluster is currently using, whether that is the registry proxy or nodeport solution.

 When a node is added to the cluster, the daemonset will attempt to create a new proxy image however, there will be no injector on the node for the proxy to pull from.
 Users will need to re-run `zarf init` in order for the proxy to pull an image.
 To solve this we could have a small controller in the cluster that monitors the proxy daemonset for the status ErrImagePull.
 When a proxy pod is in the ErrImagePull status is spins up an injector on that node.
-Care will be needed to ensure there is not a race condition if `zarf init` is also re-run at the same time a node is added.
+We would still need the original injector during the first `zarf init` as a controller could not be spun up without avoiding the chicken and egg problem.

 ### User Stories (Optional)